Brca04/StudBot/README.md

-# Discord-bot-for-student-job-listings
+# StudBot
 StudBot is a web-scraping Discord bot that notifies you when new job listings are published on https://studentski-poslovi.hr/.

-StudBot also filters and rates jobs so it's easier for you to find a job.
+## Features
+- Bot checks for new jobs every minute
+- When new job is found, bot sends a Discord message that includes all basic information about the job
+- Bot filters jobs and rates them based on the hourly wage